google/trillian/docs/storage/storage.md

 Assume that only the size 8 tree is stored.
-When the tree of size eight is queried for an inclusion proof of leaf 'e' to the older root at size 7 the proof cannot be directly constructed from the node hashes as they are represented in storage at the later point on the right.
+When the tree of size eight is queried for an inclusion proof of leaf 'e' to the older root at size 7 the proof cannot be directly constructed from the node hashes as they are represented in storage at the later point.

 The value of node 'z' differs from the prior state, which got overwritten when the internal node ‘t’ was added at size 8.
 This hash value 'z' at size 7 is needed to construct the proof so it must